Two story grey and white house with red door.

 • Your credit score is a three-digit number that represents your creditworthiness.
 Credit scores can range from 300 – 850, and the higher the number, the better.
 In general, anything above 700 is considered pretty good.

 When you apply for a mortgage, prospective lenders will pull your credit report and view your credit score to decide whether to give you a loan.
-Most lenders require a specific credit score or higher to be eligible for a loan.
-They’ll check your credit report for any missed payments or delinquent debts that would indicate you can’t be trusted with a home loan.
+To declare you loan-eligible, most lenders require that you have a specific credit score or one that’s higher.
+Lenders check your credit report for any missed payments or delinquent debts that would indicate you can’t be completely trusted with a home loan.

 Do You Need Credit To Buy A House?

-Your credit history and credit score will be among the most important factors that lenders consider when deciding if they’ll give you a mortgage.
-The minimum credit requirements will vary from lender to lender.
-But you can expect that each lender will want to see evidence that you can responsibly borrow money.
-In other words, they’ll want to know that you’ve borrowed money before and paid it off on time.
+Your credit history and credit score will be among the most important factors that lenders consider when deciding if they’ll approve you for a mortgage.
+Although the minimum credit requirements will vary from one lender to another, you can expect that each lender will need evidence that you can responsibly borrow money.
+In other words, they’ll want to know you’ve borrowed money before and paid it back on time.

 • Conventional mortgage: 620 or better

-• FHA loan with 10% down: 500 or better with participating lenders
+• FHA loan with 10% down: 500 or better (Some FHA lenders require a minimum 580 credit score regardless of down payment.)

 • VA loan: 580 or better